airbytehq/airbyte/docs/setup-guide/destinations/clickhouse.md

 You need a ClickHouse user with the following permissions:

 * can create tables and write rows.
 * can create databases e.g:

-You can create such a user by running:
+You can create such a user by running the following command:

 ```
 GRANT CREATE ON * TO daspire_user;